SoftwareUnderstanding/inspect4py/README.md

 The tool by default stores the results in the "OutputDir" directory, but users can specify their own directory name by using -o or --output flags.

 And the tools allows users to specify if control flow figures will be generated or not.
 By default they wont be generated.
-To indicate the generation of control flow figures, users should use -f 1 or --figures 1.
+To indicate the generation of control flow figures, users should use -f or --fig.

-`python code_inspector.py --path <FILE.py | DIRECTORY> [--fig , --output "OutputDir"]`
+`python code_inspector.py --input_path <FILE.py | DIRECTORY> [--fig , --output_dir "OutputDir"]`

 For clarity, we have added the help option to explain each input parameters

-`python code_inspector.py -h
+`python code_inspector.py --help
-optional arguments:
-  -h, --help            show this help message and exit -p PATH, --path PATH  input path (file or directory) to inspect -f [FIG], --fig [FIG]
+Usage: code_inspector.py [OPTIONS]

+Options:
+  -p, --input_path TEXT  input path of the file or directory to inspect
+                         [required]
-                        activate the control_flow figure generator -o OUTPUT, --output OUTPUT
+  -f, --fig              activate the control_flow figure generator -o, --output_dir TEXT  output directory path to store results.
+If the
-                        output directory path to store results.
-If the directory does not exit, the tool will create it `
+                         directory does not exit, the tool will create it --help                 Show this message and exit.
+`

 ## Outputs